April 20, 2026

 - People analytics with onboarding completion and satisfaction dashboards

-Best for: Mid-market companies (100–5,000 employees) that want a modern HRIS where onboarding includes culture and social connection alongside the administrative basics.
+Best for: Mid-market companies (100 to 5,000 employees) that want a modern HRIS where onboarding includes culture and social connection alongside the administrative basics.

 8. Sapling (Kallidus): best for workflow-heavy onboarding

 Sapling is built for companies where onboarding involves complex, multi-department coordination.
-The workflow engine lets you create detailed task sequences with dependencies, conditional logic, and assignments that route to different people based on role, location, or department.
+The workflow engine creates task sequences with dependencies, conditional logic, and routing by role, location, or department.
 If your onboarding process involves fifteen stakeholders across IT, facilities, HR, compliance, and the hiring manager, Sapling keeps it organized.

-The integration layer is strong — it connects to HRIS platforms, ATS tools, Slack, and IT provisioning systems so data flows between systems without manual re-entry.
-Sapling also supports offboarding and role-change transitions using the same workflow engine, which makes it useful beyond just new hire onboarding.
+The integration layer is strong: HRIS platforms, ATS tools, Slack, and IT provisioning systems connect without manual re-entry.
+Sapling also handles offboarding and role-change transitions using the same workflow engine, so it's useful beyond new hire onboarding.
 Since the Kallidus acquisition, it sits within a broader learning and talent suite.

 Key features: